mckeever02/mckvr.com/about.md

 I'm Michael McKeever, a multidisciplinary designer from Ireland.
 Currently, I'm a senior product designer at <a class="text-white" href='https://sweepr.com'>Sweepr</a> where I lead the mobile design and cutomer experience.
 Before that, I was a freelance designer and front-end developer for 5 years.

 Working as both a designer and developer has taught me how to empathise and understand the needs of both disciplines.
-I think it's made me a better, more empathetic designer as a result.
+I think it's made me a better designer and developer as a result.

 Outside of work, I'm usually working on a <a href="/#side-projects">side-project</a> of some form or another.
 It helps me learn new skills at my own pace, without the constraints of budgets and timelines.